dlce-eva/dlce-eva/doc/text-and-encodings.md

 LATIN SMALL LETTER C
 ```

-The string to the right, on the other hand, is the Russian word `Нос` ‘nose‘,
+The string to the right, on the other hand, is the Russian word `Нос` ‘nose’,
 written in Cyrillic letters, i.e.:

 ```python